Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 Node.js apps are a perfect target for Docker containers.
 There was already [a sample Dockerfile](https://github.com/illuspas/Node-Media-Server/blob/master/Dockerfile) available in the repo but it was outdated and didn't really work.

-After some modifications [my version of the Dockerfile](https://github.com/Masahigo/Node-Media-Server/blob/master/Dockerfile) looked like this
+After some modifications, [my version of the Dockerfile](https://github.com/Masahigo/Node-Media-Server/blob/master/Dockerfile) looked like this

 ```Dockerfile
 FROM node:10.20.1-alpine as install-npm